ResearchKit/SageResearch/Research/Research-UnitTest/README.md

-# ResearchUI
+# Research-UnitTest
-ResearchUI contains the logic for UI/UX controllers, and reference implementations of controllers and views.
-It is designed to allow greater flexibility in the design of UI elements and screen layout, and to more strongly decouple the presentation layer from the underlying data model of the app.
+Research-UnitTest is a utility framework designed to allow for unit tests that test navigation and/or localization within a dependant framework that uses the navigation model supported by Research.

 ## License

-ResearchUI is available under the BSD license:
+Research-UnitTest is available under the BSD license:

 Copyright (c) 2017-2019, Sage Bionetworks
 All rights reserved.